top of page

 The boys are Asian; no meal is complete without rice.
 We have nicknamed one of them 'fan tung', which means rice bucket in Cantonese.

-For this reason, we ordered the classical chicken and seafood paella for three people.
+For this reason, we added the classical chicken and seafood paella for three people.

-The dish was served in the pan that it's cooked in, topped with clams and shrimps, a drizzle of picada, and a green sauce made with olive oil, chives, parsley and garlic.
+The dish was served in the paella pan, topped with clams and shrimps, a drizzle of picada, and a green sauce made with olive oil, chives, parsley and garlic.

 The rice had been cooking and soaking up the saffron-infused stock and sofrito.
 The paella had developed a nice crust, socarrat, at the bottom of the pan that not even I could resist.